Brunnerne/ctfpilot-discord-bot/README.md

 - Challenge creation with category, difficulty, status, and milestone.
 - Automatic label provisioning to the target challenge repository.
 - GitHub Projects integration (status field assignment via GraphQL).
-- Repository issue workflow dispatch support (trigger actions/workflows), letting Github actions handle further automation.
+- Repository issue workflow dispatch support (trigger actions/workflows), letting Github Actions handle further automation.
 - Channel-to-issue linkage and metadata retrieval.
-- Role based access control for sensitive commands.
+- Role-based access control for sensitive commands.

 ## How to run

-### Prerquisites
+### Prerequisites

 In order to run the bot, you need to have:

 - A Discord bot token with appropriate permissions (applications.commands, bot with message read/send).
 - A GitHub Fine-grained Personal Access Token (PAT) with `content`, `issues`, `pull requests`, `projects` and `actions` with read and write.
 - A target GitHub repository (e.g. `ctfpilot/ctfd-challenges`).
-- Target repository has the scaffolding GitHub Actions workflow located in the `create-chall.yml` GitHub Action, if using workflow dispatch.
+- Target repository has the challenge scaffolding GitHub Actions workflow located located at `.github/workflows/create-chall.yml`, if using workflow dispatch.
 - (Optional) A milestone name to apply to new issues.
 - (Optional) A GitHub Projects v2 numeric project ID (not node ID).